Ganga Action Plan

 The data collected hitherto was neither put together cohesively nor analyzed independently.
 Because of this neglect of data-analysis, lessons could not be drawn for further analysis (Operation & Maintenance) as well as for designing a new initiative to reduce pollution.
 Thus, this neglect led to not utilizing the lessons effectively learned from past experiences and has raised questions on government spending on monitoring programs.

-The multi-tier monitoring system was adopted by the Government of India in which plans were to be monitored at the central and state level but being no coordination the different agencies and the clarity in terms of roles and responsibilities Ganga Action Plan faced failure.
+The multi-tier monitoring system was adopted by the Government of India in which plans were to be monitored at the central and state level but is no coordination between the different agencies and the clarity in terms of roles and responsibilities Ganga Action Plan faced failure.

 Little consideration of sewage treatment infrastructure

-Lack of proper sewage infrastructure system also played a role in the failure of GAP.
-Most of the cities like Kanpur, Varanasi and Allahabad were negligent regarding the management of sewage and did not care which resulted in flowing sewage of into the river.
+The lack of a proper sewage infrastructure system also played a role in the failure of GAP.
+Most of the cities like Kanpur, Varanasi and Allahabad were negligent regarding the management of sewage and did not care which resulted in flowing sewage into the river.
 It was due to the nonexistence of an underground drainage system.
 The solid waste management system was virtually non-existed so solid waste found its place in the river.

 Slow implementation of the project

 The pace of implementation of GAP was quite slow since against 65 STP (Sewage Treatment Plant) under the plan, only 44 could be completed by the end of March 2004.
 Delays were ranging from 14 to 65 months in the completion of STPs.
 There was a considerable mismatch between interception and diversion devices provided and sewage treatment plants constructed to contain the pollution load of the river Ganga.